We help parents, relatives, and potential guardians with CINA (Child in Need of Assistance) and TPR (Termination of Parental Rights) cases

 The stakes cannot be higher; take the wrong path or action and your legal right to call yourself the parent of your child can be terminated.

-The Managing Attorney of FLAG’s Child Welfare Division has over thirteen years of experience in CINA/TPR cases and has represented hundreds of parents and thousands of children.
+The Managing Attorney of FLAG’s Child Welfare Division, Michael Katz, has over sixteen years of experience in CINA/TPR cases and has represented hundreds of parents and thousands of children.

-He has served for the past nine years as supervising attorney of the second largest provider of representation for children in child welfare cases in the state of Maryland.
+He has served for the past twelve years as supervising attorney of the second largest provider of representation for children in child welfare cases in the state of Maryland.

 FLAG has the experience; we can help you take positive steps to regain custody of your child.